micro:bit Reference Design

 Design and BOM

-The reference design is hosted at GitHub and the BOM and layout are included there.
+The documentation of the reference design is hosted at GitHub where schematics, BOM and layout are all included.

-The reference design uses the same ICs as the micro:bit itself, so to avoid duplication, please refer to the micro:bit hardware page for further details.
+The reference design uses the same ICs as the micro:bit itself, so to avoid duplication of documentation, please refer to the micro:bit hardware page for further details.

 The reference design is provided in formats that can be loaded and used in:

-Currently, the design is ‘Altium First’ and we would appreciate any support or expertise around doing better imports for KiCad and Eagle.
+Currently, the design is ‘Altium First’ and we would appreciate any support or expertise around improving the conversion to KiCad and Eagle formats.